 How we use our funding

 Our funding supports our key programmes – find more information here.
-To see more detail on our finances, our Annual Accounts report is available here.
+To see more detail on our finances, our latest Annual report and accounts is available here.
 We operate a streamlined operating model with low overheads.
 Our expert Council members work in a voluntary capacity and add value by advising and helping staff deliver and disseminate our work through formal and informal working groups, and via their own networks.